The best PC for VR will let you effortlessly jump into the world of virtual reality.

 A front-panel USB-C 3.2 Gen 2 port, as well as three USB-A ports, make it easy to connect VR headsets without having to reach around the back like with other PCs.
 It has plenty of USB ports on the back, including a USB-C port and 10 USB-A ports.
 We were pleasantly surprised by the inclusion of 2.5G Ethernet instead of Gigabit Ethernet, the now-older standard.
 A beefy Nvidia 3080 display card provides three DisplayPort connections as well as HDMI 2.1.

-Lenovo's ThinkStation P620 is a compact workstation, a little smaller than your typical ATX enclosure, but it comes with a flexible design that will keep you productive for years to come.
+Lenovo's ThinkStation P620 is a compact workstation - and one of the best VR PCs when space is tight.
+It's a little smaller than your typical ATX enclosure, but it comes with a flexible design that will keep you productive for years to come.
 Two USB-C connectors are located on the front panel where you can plug your VR headset, and six USB-A connectors are located on the back.

 In addition to its faultless interior, where you can change or add cards without using a screwdriver, Lenovo's attention to detail starts right from its front handle.
 The CPU, an AMD Ryzen PRO 3955WX, is a beast with 16 cores and 3.90 GHz speed that can go as high as 4.30 GHz.
 Another version is available with a twelve-core 3945WX CPU, which is also suitable for VR use.